Internet-Draft OAuth Mission Child Delegation August 2026

 status_required:

-Consumers MUST check parent state, per reliance decision and within the deployment's declared freshness window ([I-D.draft-mcguinness-oauth-mission-status]), before accepting child Mission authority.
-The Mission Issuer MUST select this mode only where every audience of child tokens is known, by registration or deployment policy, to implement this profile's parent-state check; otherwise the Mission Issuer MUST compensate with short child-token lifetimes or introspection-required paths.
+Consumers must check parent state, per reliance decision and within the deployment's declared freshness window ([I-D.draft-mcguinness-oauth-mission-status]), before accepting child Mission authority.
+The Mission Issuer must select this mode only where every audience of child tokens is known, by registration or deployment policy, to implement this profile's parent-state check; otherwise the Mission Issuer must compensate with short child-token lifetimes or introspection-required paths.

 The cascade behavior by trigger and mode: